AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-30-5-tips-for-the-wacky-rig.md

 With this additional tip for rigging the wacky worm rig weedless, you'll have an extra technique in your arsenal to fish in challenging environments without sacrificing the effectiveness of the wacky rig presentation.
 Be sure to adjust your retrieve and target areas with vegetation or structure where bass are likely to seek shelter.

 ### Experiment with Weights
 Try experimenting with different weights when using the wacky rig.
-Adding a small weight, such as a tungsten nail weight or nail sinker, can alter the fall rate and action of the bait.
+Adding a small weight, such as {% include affiliate-link.md content="a tungsten nail weight" link=site.data.aff_links.tungsten-nail-weights %} or nail sinker, can alter the fall rate and action of the bait.
 It allows you to adapt to different water conditions and depths, giving you more control over the presentation and potentially enticing more strikes from the fish.

 There are many types of wacky rig weights that can be used, but I'm only going to recommend two of them.
 The first type I use is a tungsten nail weight or nail sinker.
 These are typically inserted into the center or end of the worm and the hook is then inserted around the backside of the weight.
 However, if you are using a wacky rig, inserting it into the center of the worm is going to be more effective since the weight is going to be distributed better.

 The second type of wacky rig weight I recommend is actually a weight system specifically made for wacky rigs.
 It operates the same way as the rubber band would in that you slide the worm all the way to the center of the weight and you insert the hook into the slits in the weight.
 This type of weight also protects the worm by preventing the hook from breaking down the worm's strength.
 I would recommend this weight system over the tungsten nail weights, since I've had more success using it.

 ### Use O-rings and an O-ring Tool
-Using o-rings on your wacky rings allows you to use the same worm for more casts ands more bites.
+Using {% include affiliate-link.md content="o-rings on your wacky rigs" link=site.data.aff_links.bass-pro-o-rings %} allows you to use the same worm for more casts ands more bites.
 It helps by preventing the hook from tearing into the worm.
 However, it can be very difficult to add o-rings by hand to any stick worm.
 The size of the o-rings are just large enough to fit the worm through.
-With the help of an o-ring tool, sliding o-rings on is a breeze.
+With the help of {% include affiliate-link.md content="an o-ring tool" link=site.data.aff_links.o-ring-tool %}, sliding o-rings on is a breeze.

 ### Use Fresh Bait
 The last couple of times I've gone fishing using a wacky rig, I've been skunked.
 After contemplating what I had done wrong, it finally dawned on me that I had been using the same plastic worm those last few times.
 The last time I was successful was the last time I had changed my worm.